-- 1. To sit down, have the individual back up to the seat holding the injured leg in front and both crutches in one hand. - 2.
+- hand. - 2.
 Make sure they use their other hand to feel for the seat or chair and slowly lower into it using the one hand on the seat for support and the other hand holding the crutches for balance. - 3.
 The crutches can be leaned upside down nearby.
-They'll be handy and won't fall down so easily. - 4.
-For the individual to stand up from a seat or chair, they should scoot to the edge and hold both crutches in the hand opposite the injured leg. - 5.
-Have them push up and stand on the uninjured leg, using the crutches for support.
+They'll be handy and won't fall down so easily. - hand opposite the injured leg.